 To meet with an administrator, parents should make arrangements by calling the school office during the above noted office hours.
-Appointments with teachers or the counselor should be made directly with them.
+Appointments with teachers should be made directly with the teachers.
 Teachers need at least 24 hour notice in order to schedule quality time with you.
-Please send a note to the teacher or email him/her for an appointment.
+Please send a note to the teacher or Parent Square message him/her for an appointment.
 You can also leave a voice message with the office for a written or phone reply.
 Messages will be returned during the teacher's planning time or after school.